Emergency Contraception

 Take an EC pill as soon as possible after having unprotected sex–the sooner, the better.
 There are two types of EC pills:

-- Plan B One-Step®, AfterPill, Take Action or generic EC Pill: You can buy these EC pills over the counter or online without a prescription in most clinics, drugstores, and pharmacies.
+• Plan B One-Step®, Julie, or generic EC Pill: You can buy these pills over the counter or online without a prescription in most clinics, drugstores, and pharmacies.
 There is no age requirement but call ahead to see if they’ll sell to you.
-These types of EC pills work best when you take them within 3 days (72 hours) after unprotected sex, but you can take them up to 5 days after.
+These types of pills work best when you take them within 3 days (72 hours) after unprotected sex, but you can take them up to 5 days after.
 The sooner you take them, the better they work.

-- How well does it work?
-It is less effective if over 165 pounds — consider an IUD.
+• How well does it work?
+It is less effective if over 165 pounds — consider ella® or an IUD.

-- Ella®: You need a prescription from a healthcare provider.
+• Ella®: You need a prescription from a healthcare provider.
 You can make an appointment with your healthcare provider or at one of our partner clinics.
-Additionally, you can get online telehealth medical consultation and prescription with overnight delivery from Prjkt Ruby for about $50.
+Additionally, you can get an online appointment and prescription.
+Text our TCI Helpline (539) 302-3615

-If you live in Tulsa or Oklahoma County, PICK UP a FREE kit TODAY here:
+If you live in Tulsa or Oklahoma County, PICK UP a FREE kit TODAY or you can ORDER ONLINE.

 No STI Protection